-Our Public Factory List includes a full account of our Tier 1 business partners, related Tier 0 partners, as well as our preferred materials suppliers (Tier 2).
+Our Public Factory List includes a full account of our Tier 1 factories, related Tier 0 factories, as well as our preferred materials suppliers (Tier 2).

 When we talk about Tier 0 we are referring to a supplier, the business entity BESTSELLER places orders with.
 To become a BESTSELLER supplier, the business must have gone through the onboarding process, during which they sign BETSELLER's Supplier Agreement, whereby they agree to uphold our Code of Conduct (CoC) and related policies.
 Typically, but not always, suppliers are agents for Tier 1 factories – some suppliers can be a factory too and have in-house materials manufacturing facilities too.